What an alcohol unit shows

 - reduce your drinking and have several alcohol-free days each week

-Fourteen units is equivalent to:
+Fourteen units is equal to:

 - six pints of average strength beer